mlops-on-kubernetes/Book/Chapter 8/vllm/vllm-ray/index.md

 ## Step 3: Deploy vLLM with RayService

-Once the secret is created, you can deploy the vLLM workload using the provided RayService manifest.
+Once the secret is created, you can deploy the vLLM workload using the provided RayService manifest \`ray-service.vllm.yaml\`.

-The file is named `ray-service.vllm.yaml` and is included in the GitHub repository for this book.
-It is based on the official example from the [KubeRay repository](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/vllm/ray-service.vllm.yaml).

 Apply the manifest using the following command:

-> **Note:** The `rayproject/ray-ml:2.33.0.914af0-py311` Docker image is approximately 10 GB in size.
+> **Note:** The `rayproject/ray-ml:2.33.0.914af0-py311` Docker image is approximately 11 GB in size.
 On an `m5a.xlarge` EC2 instance, which supports up to 10 Gbps network throughput, pulling this image can take several minutes depending on current network conditions.
 Be patient—this is expected behavior.

 ```bash
 kubectl apply -f ray-service.vllm.yaml